SShojaie/Suicide_rate/README.md

 ## In Focus: Analysis

-  ### Economic Health Factors versus Happiness Index
+  ### Economic Health Factors and the Happiness Index
   #### **_Does economic health correlate with happiness?_**

   <div align="center">